RyannSQ14/MSTree-Bench/reports/mst_analysis_report.md

 All experiments were conducted using:

+- **Hardware**: Tests run on a standard development machine
-- **Random Graph Generation**: We generated random graphs with varying numbers of vertices and edge densities, ensuring all graphs were connected.
+- **Random Graph Generation**: Connected graphs with varying numbers of vertices and edge densities
-- **Performance Measurement**: Execution times were measured in seconds, with each test repeated multiple times to obtain average performance.
+- **Performance Measurement**: Execution times measured in seconds, with each test repeated 3 times to obtain average performance
-- **Graph Sizes**: From 10 to 1000 vertices
+- **Graph Sizes**: From 100 to 4000 vertices
 - **Graph Densities**: From 0.01 (very sparse) to 0.9 (very dense)
+- **Edge Count Generation**: Special handling for sparse, dense, and complete graphs

 ## 4. Results: Effect of Graph Size

-We measured performance as the number of vertices increased from 10 to 1000, with a fixed edge density of 0.5.
+We measured performance as the number of vertices increased from 100 to 4000, with a fixed edge density of 0.7.

 ![MST Performance vs Graph Size](../reports/size_comparison.png)
 ![MST Performance vs Graph Size (Log-Log)](../reports/size_comparison_log.png)